-An objective assessment of all reports published in the AHURI Final Report Series by carefully selected experts in the field ensures that material of the highest quality is published.
-The AHURI Final Report Series employs a double-blind peer review of the full Final Report - where anonymity is strictly observed between authors and referees.
+An objective assessment of all reports published by carefully selected experts in the field ensures that material of the highest quality is published.
+AHURI employs a double-blind peer review of the full report - where anonymity is strictly observed between authors and referees.